 Menopause is a regular part of life for every woman, but that doesn’t mean you need to suffer unbearable symptoms.
-Sonya Lee, MD, Karen Tang, MD, and the professional staff of women’s health experts at Gynecology Specialists of Philadelphia, guide women through this phase of life, treating menopause symptoms as necessary.
+Sonya Lee, MD, and the professional staff of women’s health experts at Gynecology Specialists of Philadelphia, guide women through this phase of life, treating menopause symptoms as necessary.
 If you have questions about managing menopause, call Gynecology Specialists or book an appointment online today.

 Menopause is the natural ending of your menstrual cycles that happens with age.
 As your body’s supply of eggs decreases, you begin to ovulate less frequently.